adithya-r-prabhu/vsdRiscvSoc/week1/week1.md

 | Mnemonic      | Human-readable instruction (`addi`, `call`…)    |
 | Operands      | Registers, immediates, or labels used           |

-- **Intel HEX**: A text format encoding memory contents as hex records.
+- **Intel HEX**: A text format encoding memory contents as hex records, used for flashing microcontrollers or for inspection.

 ---